h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 >
 > 1.1
 >
 >> The client sends the ALPN string "radius/1.1.
-The server ACKs with "radius/1.1", and then RADIUS/1.1 is used.
+The server acknowledges this negotiation with a reply of "radius/1.1", and then RADIUS/1.1 is used.

 Implementations should note that this table may be extended in future specifications.
 The above text is informative, and does not mandate that only the above ALPN strings are used.
 The actual ALPN negotiation takes place as defined in the preceding sections of this document, and in {{RFC7301}}.